shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ## 3️⃣ Data Preparation and Cleaning

 ### Data Extraction
-For this **EDA** (Exploratory Data Analysis) project, I will be utilizing the "Hotel booking demand" dataset.
+For this **EDA** (Exploratory Data Analysis) project, we will be utilizing the "Hotel booking demand" dataset.
 The original source of this data is the [article](https://www.sciencedirect.com/science/article/pii/S2352340918315191) titled "Hotel Booking Demand Datasets," authored by *Nuno Antonio*, *Ana Almeida*, and *Luis Nunes*, and published in [Data in Brief](https://www.sciencedirect.com/journal/data-in-brief), Volume 22, in February 2019.
 The dataset was downloaded and subjected to cleaning procedures by *Thomas Mock* and *Antoine Bichat* during the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-02-11) initiative in the week of February 11th, 2020.<br>

 ![GitHub](https://img.shields.io/github/license/rfordatascience/tidytuesday)